Grosvenor Casinos: Redtooth partnership

 On 28 April 2014, Grosvenor Casinos announced a two-year partnership with the world's largest live pub poker tournament group Redtooth Poker.
 Grosvenor Casinos hosted the regional and national UK finals and online events.
 The move integrated Redtooth Poker and Grosvenor's own poker tournament, the Grosvenor UK Poker Tournament (GUKPT).

 Live events

 On 25 March 2011, Grosvenor Casinos announced they were to host new poker event called the Goliath.
 Designed to attract up to 1,500 players, the Goliath had an initial buy-in at £100 + £20 and offered a guaranteed prize pool of £100,000, with 25% of the registration fee going to the Marie Curie Cancer Care charity.
-The most recent Goliath event in 2014 became the largest poker tournament ever held outside of the US with a total of 3,394 players entering.
-For the 2015 event Grosvenor estimate over 4,000 participants will enter.
+The Goliath event in 2014 became the largest poker tournament ever held outside of the US with a total of 3,394 players entering.
+For the 2015 event Grosvenor estimated over 4,000 participants will enter.

 Grosvenor employees also played the highest poker tournament on record at the top of Mount Snowdon in September 2011.
 The 3,500 ft. stunt was attempted to raise money for the Marie Curie Cancer Care charity, with a total of £11,000 being collected.